« Back

 Leaving the Door Open

 Stagg’s story mirrors a common sentiment among returning employees: the genuine connections and supportive culture at DRMP are unparalleled.
+For many boomerang employees, leaving and returning proves beneficial to their careers.

-Another returning employee, Survey Crew Coordinator Jason Stidham, CST III, shared that his initial experience at DRMP was marked by a learning curve in surveying.
+Survey Crew Coordinator Jason Stidham, CST III, shared that his initial experience at DRMP was marked by a learning curve in surveying.
 Upon his return, he brought back more experience and a stronger work ethic, significantly strengthening his contribution to the team.
 His story shows the importance of continuous learning and the positive impact of external professional experiences.

 “You realize that it’s not always greener on the other side,” Stidham said.
 “So, when you come back, you realize, ‘oh wow,’ it was really great here when I first left.”